Linear-cost unbiased posterior estimates for crossed effects and matrix factorization models via couplings

 \subsection{Numerical results}

-We apply the methodology discussed above to Model \ref{ex:ngcrem} and compare its performances with state-of-the-art black-box sampling algorithms such as the No-U-Turn-Sampler (NUTS) \citep{hoffman2014no} implemented in the popular software STAN \citep{stan}.
-Note that the latter approach does not specifically use the structure of Model \ref{ex:ngcrem} and thus might be expected to be sub-optimal for that reason.
+We simulate data from Model \ref{ex:ngcrem} with $K=2$ and $K=3$ factors, with Laplace response and $\tau_k=1$, $k=\{1,2,3\}$.
+For completeness, we consider both balanced ($I_1=I_2$, for $K=2$) and unbalanced designs ($I_1<I_2<I_3$, for $K=3$).
+We consider Regime \ref{reg2} of Section \ref{ssec:numerics_gcrem}.
+We implement the Metropolis-within-Gibbs (MwG) scheme of Algorithm \ref{alg:non_gauss} with Random Walk Metropolis (RWM) updates and unknown $\boldsymbol{\tau}$.
+As for the coupling strategy, we consider Gaussian proposals $Q(\x, d\x')$ coupled via maximal independent coupling, and paired acceptance.
+We report in Figure \ref{fig:Lapl} the resulting average of the meeting times obtained for different numbers of RWM steps within each iteration ($S=5, 20$).

-We simulate data from Model \ref{ex:ngcrem} with $K=2$ factors, for Laplace response $\mathcal{L}(y_n|\mu, \textbf{a})= Lapl(\mu+ a_{i_1[n]}^{(1)}+a_{i_2[n]}^{(2)}, 1)$ and $\tau_1=\tau_2 = 1$, for Regime \ref{reg2} of Section \ref{ssec:numerics_gcrem}.
-We implement the Metropolis-within-Gibbs (MwG) scheme of Algorithm \ref{alg:non_gauss} with Random Walk Metropolis (RWM) updates.
-As for the coupling, in light of the results of Section \ref{ssec:MH} in the supplement, we implement Algorithm \ref{alg:mh_max}, with Gaussian proposals $Q(\x, d\x')$ coupled via maximal independent coupling (Algorithm \ref{alg:max_reg}), and paired acceptance.
-We report below the graph of the resulting average of the meeting times for different numbers of RWM steps within each iteration ($S=1,3$).
+As $S$ grows, the conditional updates get closer to exact Gibbs updates and the resulting chain converges faster, leading to smaller meeting times.
+This comes at a higher computational cost per iteration.
+The optimal choice of $S$ depends on the application at hand.

-It can be noted from Figure \ref{fig:Lapl} that the average of the meeting times remains almost constant as the number of parameters grows.
-Furthermore, the higher the number of Metropolis steps $S$ within each iteration, the smaller the meeting time.
-Intuitively, as $S$ grows, the conditional updates get closer to exact Gibbs updates and the resulting chain converges faster, leading to smaller meeting times.
-To put into context the performances of our estimation procedure, we illustrate in Figure \ref{fig:stan} the convergence speed of the STAN implementation \citep{stan} of NUTS with the default setting, for estimating the same model.
-Specifically, we report the average number of gradient evaluations per Effective Sample Size (ESS), considering the minimum ESS across parameters.
+To put these results in perspective, \cite{tim_scalable} show that MwG scheme without local centering and black-box samplers such as No-U-Turn-Sampler \citep{hoffman2014no} typically experience a degradation of performance as the dimension increases.
+On the contrary, Figure \ref{fig:Lapl} shows that MwG sampler with local centering almost requires $\bigo{1}$ number of full likelihood evaluations per unbiased estimate, as $N$ increases.

-As Figure \ref{fig:Lapl} and Figure \ref{fig:stan} show, the $O(1)$ scaling of the meeting times of the MwG sampler with local centering as $N$ and $p$ diverge results in a $O(1)$ number of full likelihood evaluations per unbiased estimate, while a black-box method such as NUTS requires a number of gradient evaluations growing with $p$.
+Finally, note that for $K=2$, when one block coalesces, the other block coalesces automatically, and a meeting occurs.
+This is not true for $K>2$, which partly explains the higher meeting times observed for $K=3$.